-Waterbury, Connecticut is a medium-sized city with a population of 109,211 people.
-With a population density of 3,829 people per square mile, Waterbury is well above the nation's average density level.
+Waterbury is a medium-sized city located in the state of Connecticut.
+The city has a population of 109,211 people.
+In Waterbury, there are 3,829 people per square mile, which is well above the national population density average.
 More than a quarter of the residents of Waterbury identify themselves as Hispanic or Latino, and 27% of the population speak Spanish as their primary or secondary language.

-Certain items on your wish list like shopping, restaurants, nightlife and proximity to public transportation are all important factors to search for.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
 Having said that, perhaps the most important metric to consider when contemplating a move to Waterbury is real estate affordability.
 The median home price for Waterbury homes is $129,500, which is 51.9% lower than the Connecticut average.
 If we take a closer look at the affordability of homes in Waterbury, we’ll see that the home price to income ratio is 3.3, which is 13.2% lower than the Connecticut average.
-Year over year appreciation rates for homes in the Waterbury area were 5% and the 5 year appreciation rates came in at 0.6%.
-Why is this important?
-Knowing the appreciation rates for any area is a quick and easy way to determine if you will see a solid return on your investment.